-Small-mouthed Salamander

-The Small-mouthed Salamander ranges from eastern Texas to western Alabama and across the central United States, reaching its northern range in Michigan, northern Ohio and Pelee Island in Ontario.
-In Canada, the species is only known to occur on Pelee Island.
-The species was historically known to occur at five breeding sites on Pelee Island but during the most recent survey efforts (2015-2017), Small-mouthed Salamanders were found at only three of those five breeding sites.
-These surveys did, however, identify three additional breeding sites in use by the species on Pelee Island.
+Small-mouthed Salamander and Small-mouthed Salamander dependent unisexuals in Ontario are known historically to occur at five breeding sites on Pelee Island, but the most recent survey efforts (2015-2017) found Small-mouthed Salamanders and Small-mouthed Salamander dependent unisexuals at only three of those five breeding sites.
+These surveys did, however, identify three additional breeding sites in use by the two species on Pelee Island for a total of six confirmed sites.
+The status of one additional breeding site, and the current population abundance, are unknown.